adammcguire/academic/content/authors/Katrina_H/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Undergraduate Students
+- Lab Members
 ---
-My research interests include trauma related emotions and responses in sexual assault victims.
-My interests also include empathy, specifically, how empathy relates to the stigma of trauma and mental health.
+My research interests broadly include trauma and community response.
+More specifically, in the trauma category, I am interested in sexual assault survivors, intimate partner violence, PTSD, and reproductive health.
+In the community response category, I am interested in programs designed for those in crisis and community outreach.